A Timeline of Colour

 Ancient Greece – 700 to 480 BC

 Greek painters used lead white (made from metallic lead and vinegar) as the background colour for their frescoes.
-Lead is poisonous, but their painting had a fast drying time.
+Lead is poisonous to humans, but the Greeks couldn't get enough of it, because it gave their paintings a fast drying time.
 A less toxic alternative was founded in the 1800s.
 Once heated, zinc oxide has a better opacity than lead.
 This new substance was named as ‘Chinese white’.

 Roman Empire– 27 BC to 476 AD

 Rich greens and deep reds reflected wealth and a high status in Roman society.
 Tyrian purple (derived from sea snails) was vastly popular in textiles and art, but its prized symbolism meant the colour was limited to the upper classes.

 During this period, Vermilion red was utilized in its natural form, ‘cinnabar’.
 The Romans cut the cost of this expensive material by blending it with red ochre.
 They combied this with a wax emulsion made from salt water, potassium carbonate and boiled beeswax.
 After drying and bleaching it in the sun, the resulting paste was used in paintings and art.
 This vibrant colour can be found on murals in the historic ruins of Herculaneum and Pompeii.
 For a modern option, try our Venetian Red Oxide pigment.
 Sienna earth or ‘umber’ is an earthy brown colour and is made mostly of iron and manganese oxides.
 If you're looking for deep red-browns, we love our trusty Rust Red Oxide pigment.